 Their first vocalist was an American sculptor, Malcolm Mooney, who joined them living in an old castle with their own music studio, Inner Space.
 Mooney added a sort of "outsider artist" approach to his improvised vocals, but the chaotic lifestyle was damaging to his mental health and he eventually fled back to the USA on advice of a psychiatrist.
 He later contributed to the 'reunion' album Rite Time in the mid '80s.

 Mooney was replaced by Kenji "Damo" Suzuki, found busking outside a café in Munich.
-With Damo Suzuki they made their classic albums Tago Mago (1971) and Ege Bamyasi (1972).
+With Damo Suzuki they made their classic albums Tago Mago (1971), Ege Bamyasi (1972) and Future Days (1973).
 Suzuki left the group in 1973, marrying his German girlfriend and becoming a Jehovah's Witness; he subsequently resumed touring and recording as a solo artist.

 Following Suzuki's departure the music at first became even more atmospheric and electronic-based, with Karoli and Schmidt providing occasional vocals.
 However they then moved towards conventional music forms such as disco and reggae.
 The disco-influenced single I Want More was an international hit in 1976.
 The lineup was bolstered in 1977 by the addition of former Traffic bassist Rosko Gee and percussionist Rebop Kwaku Baah, while original bassist Czukay was relegated to making electronic sound effects.

 The group split in 1979 but reunited briefly in the mid-80s and early 90s.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!